MikeMitterer/cmake-dart-extension-master/README.md

-#cmake-qt5-example
+#cmake-dart-extension-master
-A quick and simple example for using Qt 5 and Cmake.
+A quick and simple example for using CMAKE to build Dart native extension.

 It is essentially for my own usage, but I'd be happy if it is useful to someone else.
 I am open to improvement and contributions.